jlfaucher/executor5-bulk/docs/trunk/tools/RailRoadDiagrams/RailDiagramGenerator-readme.txt

 The ooRexx project uses a free tool "RailDiagramGenerator" for creating its syntax diagrams from ebnf.

-It is located at: <https://www.bottlecaps.de/rr/ui>.
+OUTDATED (20240315) It is located at: <https://www.bottlecaps.de/rr/ui>.
+It is located at (20240315): <https://rr.red-dove.com/ui>

 Those books that use syntax diagrams store them in: ${book}/en-US/images